OpenNebula/docs/source/quick_start/deployment_basics/try_opennebula_on_kvm.rst

 |aws_security_groups|

 In order to SSH into the EC2 VM, you need to pass the correct user and PEM file (you can create one and download it prior to launching the instance).
-You'll then be conecting to your Front-end using a comand similar to:
+You'll then be connecting to your Front-end using a command similar to:

 .. prompt:: bash # auto